Want to learn about the Kentucky chew, sour mash, sweet mash, single barrel, and small batch? How about cachaca, caipirinha and vela?

 And now for that mysterious Brazilian spirit called cachaca.
 At Danville’s Blue Rook Distillery, you’ll find a copper still, but you won’t find any charred white oak barrels aging bourbon.
 Instead, their still produces cacacha, made from Brazilian sugar cane.

-You can book a tour at Blue Rook and learn the story behind how a Brazilian sugarcane distillery found a home in Kentucky’s bourbon country… and sample the five premium cane spirits they produce, which can also be enjoyed in the adjoining restaurant and cocktail bar, The Still at Blue Rook Distillery.
+You can book a tour at Blue Rook and learn the story behind how a Brazilian sugarcane distillery found a home in Kentucky’s bourbon country… and sample the five premium cane spirits they produce.

-Enjoy all three distillery experiences during a trip to Danville by booking tours online and then cap off the evening at The Still or another restaurant in Danville serving locally distilled spirits, like Copper & Oak or Boogie Knight’s.
+Enjoy these distillery experiences during a trip to Danville by booking tours online and then cap off the evening at a restaurant in Danville serving locally distilled spirits, like Copper & Oak or Boogie Knight’s.

 And if you plan to sample all the bourbons, make sure you have somebody else lined up to drive.
 If your entire crew is joining in the merriment, there are several local transportation options to help get you around safely.